 How to Teach Your Dog to Use a Scratchboard

-You’ve built a size-appropriate nail scratchboard, and now it’s time to teach your dog how to drag her front nails across it.
+Once you’ve built a size-appropriate nail scratchboard, it’s time to teach your dog how to drag her front nails across it.
 You’ll need a clicker, lots of yummy treats (about the size of a pea), scratchboard and a room with a door.

 Room With a Door